Dylan Armstrong

-Dylan Armstrong (born January 15, 1981) is a Canadian shot putter.
-He is a two-time Pan American Games champion, a former Commonwealth Games champion and has also won world championship silver and bronze medals.
-He was awarded the bronze medal at the 2008 Summer Olympics seven years after the event in 2015, following a doping disqualification by competitor Andrei Mikhnevich.
-Armstrong holds the Canadian national record and the Pan American Games record for shot put, and is a former holder of the Commonwealth games record.
-With his world championship medal, Armstrong was the first Canadian to reach the podium in a throwing event in a major global competition.
+Dylan Armstrong (born January 15, 1981) is a Canadian athletics coach and retired competitive shot putter.
+He is the 2008 Olympic bronze medallist, a two-time World Athletics Championships medallist, a two-time Pan American Games champion, and the 2010 Commonwealth Games champion in that discipline.
+He was awarded his Olympic bronze medal in 2015, seven years after the event, following the doping disqualification of competitor Andrei Mikhnevich.

+Armstrong holds the Canadian national record for the shot put, and is a former holder of the Pan American Games and Commonwealth games records.
+Armstrong was the first Canadian to reach the podium in a throwing event in a major global competition.

 Career

 Prior to focusing on the shot put in 2004, Armstrong competed in the hammer throw.
 As a junior, he won a gold medal at the 1999 Pan American Junior Games and a silver medal at the 2000 World Junior Championships.
 He continues to hold the North American high school and junior records in the hammer throw.
-His personal best is 71.51 meters, achieved in April 2003 in Walnut.
+His personal best is 71.51 ft, achieved in April 2003 in Walnut.

 Armstrong achieved a personal best, and Canadian record at that time, of 21.04 meters at the 2008 Summer Olympics in Beijing, where he finished fourth, missing out on a medal by a single centimetre.
 However, on August 20, 2014 the Canadian Olympic Committee announced that Armstrong would be awarded the 2008 Summer Olympic bronze medal by the International Olympic Committee.
 This followed a retroactive lifetime ban for doping violations dating back to 2005 given to Belarusian shot putter Andrei Mikhnevich, who had won the medal initially.